jmclaine/Sentinel_GameEngine/ReadMe.txt

 	States that it is LGPL; however documentation contained within the downloaded version indicates it is only GPL.
-	Additionally, Sentinel Game Engine only uses the OpenAL portion of the software downloaded along with DLL.
+	Additionally, Sentinel only uses the OpenAL	portion of the software downloaded along with DLL.

 	OggVorbis